 Making the transition back to the workplace smooth and overcoming challenges

 As discussed earlier, except for the minority, returning to the workplace essentially means adopting new ways of working.
-So this either equals to hybrid or flexible workforce models.
-The achilles heel of hybrid or flexible work is visibility.
-Reduced face-to-face communication can impact on inclusion and create an ‘out of office’ ‘out of mind’ mentality which often leads to lower employee engagement.
+So this either equals hybrid or flexible workforce models.
+The Achilles heel of hybrid or flexible work is visibility.
+Reduced face-to-face communication can impact inclusion and create an ‘out of office’ ‘out of mind’ mentality which often leads to lower employee engagement.
 Lack of engagement might cause employees to become uninspired and unmotivated.

-From an employer’s perspective a reduction in communication can also mean that workers are not being managed properly which can cause a vicious cycle.
+From an employer’s perspective, a reduction in communication can also mean that workers are not being managed properly which can cause a vicious cycle.
 Last but not least, communication can impact the success of any mandatory Health and Safety initiatives.
 So for this reason, we will focus on the links between these key areas.

 Driving inclusion and equality